 - If you are living with others, find ways to communicate openly about expectations.
 Also be sure to have fun times together as a way to develop a positive environment.

-- Talk with a peer support coach or a counselor, when you need additional support.
+- Talk with a counselor when you need additional support.

 - Help someone else!
 Studies show that reaching out to others helps improve our own mood.
 Volunteer for a cause you believe it or simply smile at others.
 Don’t forget to set healthy boundaries along the way.